Bone: Development

-Bone development in youth is extremely important in preventing future complications of the skeletal system.
+Bone development in youth plays a role in preventing future complications of the skeletal system.
 Regular exercise during childhood and adolescence can help improve bone architecture, making bones more resilient and less prone to fractures in adulthood.
 Physical activity, specifically resistance training, stimulates growth of bones by increasing both bone density and strength.
 Studies have shown a positive correlation between the adaptations of resistance training and bone density.
 While nutritional and pharmacological approaches may also improve bone health, the strength and balance adaptations from resistance training are a substantial added benefit.
 Weight-bearing exercise may assist in osteoblast (bone-forming cells) formation and help to increase bone mineral content.
 High-impact sports, which involve quick changes in direction, jumping, and running, are particularly effective with stimulating bone growth in the youth.
 Sports such as soccer, basketball, and tennis have shown to have positive effects on bone mineral density as well as bone mineral content in teenagers.
 Engaging in physical activity during childhood years, particularly in these high-impact osteogenic sports, can help to positively influence bone mineral density in adulthood.
 Children and adolescents who participate in regular physical activity will place the groundwork for bone health later in life, reducing the risk of bone-related conditions such as osteoporosis.